Mus musculus domesticus, Family Muridae, Order Rodentia

 - connect multiple levels with stairs or hammocks

-- climbing branch, tubes of clay or cork
+- climbing branch, clay or cork tubes

-- walking wheel
+- running wheel

 - bath sand